Page last updated: Thu., 28-May-2020 14:37:58

 - With the addition of the Ascent Accessory, the Freestyle2 provides an option for those whose forearm pain is unusually severe, or whose arm may be immobilized due to injury.
 The Ascent Accessory allows the keyboard to be tented in 10° increments from 20° all the way to a fully vertical 90°.
 (Note: for the majority of users there is little ergonomic benefit to typing in a fully vertical position.
 Users who choose this option must be touch typists (as they will be unable to see the keys), and they must have arm support while typing to avoid straining the muscles of the shoulders and upper back.)
 Learn More About Pronation

 - Variable Separation: The two halves of the Freestyle2 can be separated up to 9" apart, a range which is sufficient for the majority of users.
 A 20" inch separation is available for users with broader shoulders, or for use with the Ascent Accessory.
-A slide-release button allows for quick attachment and removal of the cable.

 - Quiet, Tactile Key Switches: The Freestyle2 features quiet, low-force, tactile membrane keyswitches.
 Rated at 10 million actuations the keyswitches on the Freestyle2 require only 45 grams of force.